mozilla/tls-interop/README.md

 ```
 cargo test
 ```
-Runs only a set of very basic connection tests between nss and the other two shims and additionally all test cases specified in the cases.json file, in each available combination of shims.
+Runs a set of very basic connection tests between nss and the other two shims and additionally all test cases specified in the cases.json file, in each available combination of shims.